 How do you control weeds in your lawn and garden the organic way?

-• Use of natural, effective herbicides which break down quickly in the environment
+- Use of effective, natural herbicides which break down quickly in the environment

 Note: Most organic herbicides work by removing or “burning” the waxy cuticle of green plant tissue.
 Once this protective layer is destroyed, plants dehydrate and die quickly.
 Weeds can NOT develop resistance to this mode-of-action.